RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Code

--   [Code Institute - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages on this web-app.
+-   [Code Institute - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages of this web-app.
 -   [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web): Referenced for best practices for lists and images, as well as the smooth scrolling functionality.

 ### Content